ryan-mcclue/unsw/comp3231/week9.md

 For better performance, require hardware support.
 A TSL instruction blocks other CPUs from accessing memory bus.
 It's atomic, yet is an effective spinlock.
-To reduce bus contention, read before acquiring lock.
-All cores can read lock without accessing bus.
+To reduce bus contention, read before acquiring lock (as when reading from bus require exclusive access) All cores can read lock without accessing bus.
 `while (*lock == BUSY || test_and_set(lock))`

-IMPORTANT: a spinlock will not rely on a context switch like a block So, might be useful for small critical sections (in effect, if shorter than context switching software operations and hardware, e.g. cache, TLB etc.)
+IMPORTANT: a spinlock will not rely on a context switch like a block (however if lock holder is preempted; long time waits) So, might be useful for small critical sections (in effect, if shorter than context switching software operations and hardware, e.g. cache, TLB etc.)
 On a uniprocessor, spinlocking generally not advisable.
 For SMP, either could be viable.